ACP-PCVCF/TRACE-Deployment/docs/setup-instructions.md

 kubectl logs deployment/verifier-service -n verifier-system
 ```

-## System Architecture Overview

-The TRACE system consists of the following main components:

-- **Camunda Service** - Workflow orchestration and process management
-- **Sensor Data Service** - Handles sensor data collection and processing
-- **Sensor Key Registry** - Manages sensor authentication keys
-- **Proving Service** - Manages cryptographic proofs and verification
-- **Verifier Service** - Independent verification of proofs and claims
-- **PCF Registry** - Product Carbon Footprint registry we use to upload and download proofs

-## Next Steps

-Once your system is set up and running:

-1. Explore the Camunda Operate interface to understand process flows
-2. Review the individual service documentation for advanced configuration
-3. Set up monitoring and logging for production use

 For information on updating services and maintaining your installation, see the [Update Instructions](./update-instructions.md) documentation.